 The jewelry market in China is still dominated by foreign brands.
 Chinese consumers greatly appreciate the personalization of the products, the history of the brands and are involved in the design of the jewelry.

-In China, the products of foreign brands such as Cartier, Bulgari, Tiffany and Swarovski are priced higher than national brands for their long history.
+In China, the products of foreign brands such as Cartier, Bulgari, Tiffany, and Swarovski are priced higher than national brands for their long history.
 While most Chinese jewelry brands have no more than one hundred years of history and the price is of course cheaper.
 Therefore, the products of foreigners and locals are positioned on two different levels which lead to a specific selection of consumers.

 In 2018 Chow Tai Fook Jewelry Group maintained the lead in jewelry in China.
-Chow Tai Fook Group implemented a multi-brand strategy, building high-end jewelry brand image.
+Chow Tai Fook Group implemented a multi-brand strategy, building a high-end jewelry brand image.
 The company provides a prominent example of a jewelry player who has tried to follow new trends by developing both offline and online.

 The most important trend in China’s jewelry market is the digitization

 The rapid increase in e-commerce in China has forced traditional retailers to focus on the unique qualities of shopping, leading to the development of integrated multi-channel sales strategies, in which online stores and platforms complement each other.

 Online shopping has actually become the best national pastime in China with around 77% of respondents choosing it as their favorite recreational activity.
 80% of consumers look for and learn about jewelry products and 60% of them buy on the Internet.